 TOEIC Speaking and Writing Tests

 It’s time to take the TOEIC Speaking and Writing Exam to demonstrate English-language proficiency that plays a crucial role in effective presentations, meetings, face-to-face communication.
-The main focus lies on the tone of speech or intonation, facial expressions, hand movements, confidence and voice modulation.
+The main focus lies on the tone of speech or intonation, facial expressions, hand movements, confidence, and voice modulation.
 Also, excellent writing skills are key expressions used in the workplace environment.
-Let us look at the format of both the sections:
+Let us look at the format of both sections:

-|Writing||8 questions||Approximately 60 minutes||0-200||Write a sentence based on a picture;
+|Writing||8 questions||60 minutes||0-200||Write a sentence based on a picture;